MENU

 Specialists in food processing equipment

-PRODUCTION WITH LONG SHELF LIFE
+PRODUCTION WITH LONG SHELF-LIFE

 Laminated products like croissants and puff pastries are gaining popularity worldwide.
 Each region of the world has its own laminated products and, consequently, unique characteristics.
-In some parts of the world, especially in the Middle East and Asia, there is a demand for products with a long shelf life.
-This is why croissants and pastries with a long shelf life have been developed.
+In some parts of the world, especially in the Middle East and Asia, there is a demand for products with a long shelf-life.
+This is why croissants and pastries with a long shelf-life have been developed.
 Croissant production lines were among the very first bakery production lines produced by Rademaker, and we are proud to be a global leader in this field.
 With four decades of experience, Rademaker can produce long shelf-life production solutions that meet the requirements of our customers.

-In long shelf-life production lines, the first important question is how long the desired shelf life should be.
-Shelf life can range from 7 days to 6 months.
-This shelf life not only determines the recipe but also the dough development procedure.
-The way the products are cooled and packaged also greatly affects the shelf life of the product.
+In long shelf-life production lines, the first important question is how long the desired shelf-life should be.
+Shelf-life can range from 7 days to 6 months.
+This shelf-life not only determines the recipe but also the dough development procedure.
+The way the products are cooled and packaged also greatly affects the shelf-life of the product.

-Rademaker Technology for Long Shelf Life
+Rademaker Technology for long shelf-life

-According to Rademaker's technology for long shelf life, four factors determine the quality and shelf life:
+According to Rademaker's technology for long shelf-life, four factors determine the quality and shelf-life:

 1. RECIPE